 Building up your savings isn’t all about cutting back your spending but also stretching the value of every dollar you do spend.
 After all, buying things is inevitable.

 Track, monitor, automate, and save.
-By making it a routine, you can make it a habit to stick to your budget.
+By making it a routine, sticking to a budget can become a habit.
 If you veer off course after a particularly expensive week, don’t abandon your budget altogether.
 Treat each day and week as its own; it’ll make it easier to get back on course.